Heating, Cooling & Air Treatment

 Your complete guide to the most efficient, effective heater

-Heating your home in winter doesn’t have to cost you an arm and a leg.
-All heaters cost money to run, of course… But some are cheaper than others, and some are particularly efficient in certain types of spaces.
+Heating your home in winter doesn’t have to cost an arm and a leg.
+All heaters cost money to run, of course, but some are cheaper than others and some are particularly efficient in certain types of spaces.

 But how do you find the ‘right heater’ for your unique space?
 With such a wide range of options available, choosing the most cost-effective and efficient heating can be tricky and time-consuming.

-Fortunately you don’t have to make the choice alone… Whether you’ve got gas or electric available, we’re going to help you find a heating option that will keep you cosy in winter without breaking the bank.
+Fortunately, you don’t have to make the choice alone.
+Whether you intend to use a gas or electric heater, we’ll help you find a heating option that will keep you cosy in winter without breaking the bank.

 Size matters when it comes to heating.
 Many of us underheat our rooms or choose the wrong-sized heater for our living spaces, leading to even bigger energy bills and a cold, unwelcoming environment.

 So your first step when choosing the most efficient heater is to measure the space you want to heat (in square metres).
-Simply multiply the room length by its width for your square metre measurement.
+Simply multiply the room length by its width for your square metre measurement, e.g. a 4m by 6m room is 24 square metres (sqm).

 Below are some formulas to help you calculate the power your new heater will need.
-(Note that if you have high ceilings, large windows or no insulation, you should aim for a slightly more powerful model, as these factors mean less heat is retained.)
+(Note that if you have high ceilings, large windows or no insulation, you should aim for a slightly more powerful model, as these factors result in less heat being retained.)

 Electric

-e.g. A room that’s 3m wide and 5m long has an area of 15 square metres (sqm), and will therefore require a 1500W (1.5KW) electric heater.
+For example, a room that’s 3m wide and 5m long has an area of 15 sqm, and will therefore require a 1500W (1.5KW) electric heater.

 Gas

-e.g. A room that’s 3m wide and 5m long has an area of 15 square metres (sqm), and will therefore require a 1125W (about 1.1KW) gas heater.
+For example, a room that’s 3m wide and 5m long has an area of 15 sqm, and will therefore require a 1125W (approximately 1.1KW) gas heater.

 Small to medium rooms (10-25sqm)